projectcontour/contour/CONTRIBUTING.md

 ```

 Go is very particular when it comes to the location of the source code in your `$GOPATH`.
-The easiest way to make the `go` tool happy is to rename Heptio's remote location to something else, and substitute your fork for `origin`.
+The easiest way to make the `go` tool happy is to rename Contour's remote location to something else, and substitute your fork for `origin`.
 For example, to set `origin` to your fork, run this command substituting your GitHub username where appropriate.

 ```